UK man gave cocaine to trick-or-treaters by mistake

 The 23-year-old defendant then closed the door, went back inside the house and put his hand in his pockets to get out his drugs - but instead pulled out the sweets.

-Green immediately realised what had happened and went on foot, then by car, scouring the streets of Oldham in northern England to find the youngsters.
+Green immediately realized what had happened and went on foot, then by car, scouring the streets of Oldham in northern England to find the youngsters.

 But the officer, Pc Simon Fowell, had taken his children home and, as they emptied their bags to share the spoils, he spotted the drugs, and made a swift call to on-duty colleagues.